qcdvoid/magnetosphere-particle-simulation/README.md

 # magnetosphere-project
-Simulation of the trajectory taken by charged particles entering in the Earth's magnetosphere
+Simulation of charged particles in Earth's magnetosphere using the magnetic dipole model.

 Initial conditions of the particle are editable in `prep_analyse.cpp`